-Someday soon, you could step into a car that produces zero carbon emissions or greenhouse gasses.
-You could blaze down the highway next to efficient buses, delivery vans, and semi-trucks that are equally clean-burning.
+Someday soon, you could step into a car that produces zero greenhouse gasses.
+You could blaze down the highway next to efficient buses, delivery vans, and semi-trucks that are all clean-burning.
 Even your office could be equipped with emergency backup generators that run not on fossil fuels, but on hydrogen fuel cell technology.

 Today, the world is locked in a race towards the future of clean energy.
-The ultimate victor remains unknown, but hydrogen has emerged as a clear front-runner, offering versatile options for energy production, distribution, and application.
+While we don’t yet know which technologies will play a role, hydrogen has emerged as a clear front-runner, offering versatile options for energy production, distribution, and application.

-Hydrogen fuel cell electric vehicles (HFCEVs) may not have received the public hype of battery electric vehicles (BEVs), but the technology isn’t just for personal use.
-In fact, current storage and logistic challenges currently mean that hydrogen is often better suited for larger scale commercial applications such as heavy-duty trucking.
+Hydrogen fuel cell electric vehicles (HFCEVs) may not have received the same hype as battery electric vehicles (BEVs), but hydrogen fuel cells go beyond just cars.
+In fact, current storage and logistical challenges currently mean that hydrogen is often better suited for larger-scale commercial applications such as heavy-duty trucking.

 Hydrogen fuel is readily available and efficiently produced as a petroleum byproduct or through electrolysis using energy generated by renewable sources.
-As a liquid or pressurized gas, it’s relatively easy to transport and quick to refuel, bypassing the long charge times required by today’s batteries.
+As a liquid or pressurized gas, it’s relatively easy to transport and quick to refuel, bypassing the long charge times that most batteries require.

 Especially as hydrogen production continues to move to renewable sources, electrolyzers and fuel cells represent a promising option for powerful, efficient, 100% clean energy storage and distribution around the world.